 “That’s Nikki?”
 I state, pulling out of the driveway.
-Briana’s straining her eyes, to see through the tinted window.
-I have no problem seeing them both clearly, she’s a platinum blond bimbo, although I can’t lie, she’s transformed into a beauty… although superficial.
+Briana’s straining her eyes to see through the tinted window.
+I have no problem seeing them both.
+She’s a platinum blond bimbo, although I can’t lie, she’s transformed into a beauty… although superficial.

-“Yeah, I Know… there’s goes your chances.”
+“Yeah, I Know… there goes your chances.”
 She says, wiping off the excess lipstick.

-I literally want to cry, I’m so confused.
-In my visions, he’s a part of my future, we’re together.
+I want to cry.
+I’m so confused.
+In my vision, Dominic’s a part of my future, and we’re together.

 “I want my freaking happily ever after!”
 I state, banging the wheel.

-I’ve finally calmed down and realization hits me like a punch to the gut.
+I’ve finally calmed down, and the realization hits me like a punch to the gut.
 “I think that I’m having a mid-life crisis.”
-I was the most popular girl at school, with tons of friends, and now I’m a social shut-in, who’s taken an interest in the occult, of all things.
+I was the most popular girl at school, with tons of friends, and now I’m a social shut-in who’s taken an interest in the occult, of all things.

 And then it overwhelms me, one of my visions… It’s a jolt to the senses.
 I see Briana and my Ex-boyfriend locked together in an intimate embrace, his kiss deepens, and then I’m back at the car.

 “Hello…?”
-States Briana, irritated.
-Snapping her fingers at me, a basketball bounces off of my window.
+States Briana, irritatedly snapping her fingers at me.
+A basketball bounces off of my window.
 Startled, I turn and come face to face with Dax.
 Six-feet-two, beautiful chocolate skin tone, a small afro pulled back by a band, and Captain of the basketball team.

-The used to be love of my life, and unbeknownst to me, secretly dubbed the “cherry popper”.
-Apparently, he had too much time on his hands, and needed more than kisses and some extreme petting.
-So, I had to let him go, better now than later… he was supposed to be a distraction, while I waited for Dominic anyways.
+He used to be the love of my life and, unbeknownst to me, secretly dubbed the “cherry popper.”
+Apparently, he had too much time on his hands and needed more than kisses and some extreme petting.
+So, I had to let him go, better now than later… he was supposed to be a distraction while I waited for Dominic anyways.

 “Who is Richie Rich flaunting his wealth to now?”
-His family’s from old money, and owns half the town.
-His light chuckle’s music to my ears, and that award-winning smile is amazing.
+His family’s from old money and owns half the town.
+His light chuckle’s music to my ears and that award-winning smile is fantastic.

 “I can’t make any guarantees, but I’ll see.”

 “And that’s the history of the Jenson family, as far back as seventy years.”
 He says.
-There’s a few scattered slow claps, followed by an enthusiastic fast one, coming from a guy up front.
-“We have time for one more, if it’s brief… anyone?”
-Asks, the teacher, as the lights come on.
+A few scattered slow claps, followed by an enthusiastic, fast one, come from a guy up front.
+“We have time for one more if it’s brief… anyone?”
+Asks the teacher as the lights come on.

 “Yeah, I’m not done either.”